-Horseback riding injuries in California can be caused by negligent trainers, property owner negligence, or inexperienced horse handling.
-Under California personal injury laws, anyone injured in a horseback riding accident can file a personal injury lawsuit against those responsible for the accident.
+Horseback riding injuries can be caused by negligent trainers, property owner negligence, or inexperienced horse handling.
+Under personal injury laws, anyone injured in a horseback riding accident can file a lawsuit against those responsible for the accident.
 If a rider died in a horse-related accident, the family members may be able to file a wrongful death lawsuit to be compensated for their loss.

-Below, our California personal injury lawyers discuss the following frequently asked questions about horseback riding accident lawsuits in California:
+Below, our California personal injury lawyers discuss the following frequently asked questions about horseback riding accident lawsuits:

 - 1. Can I sue if I was injured in a horseback riding accident?

-- 2. What should I do after a horseback riding accident in California?
+- 2. What should I do after a horseback riding accident?

 - 3. Who is to blame after a horseback riding accident?